borfebor/alpaca_proteomics/README.md

 This module connects the protein amounts quantified in the sample and the sample preparation.
 Thus, allowing the calculation of protein amounts to the original state (e.g. bacterial culture, raw culture supernatant).
 This step brings deeper insights to the user based on the known experimental parameters, yielding highly valuable data (e.g., molecules per cell, fmol / µmol of protein extract)

-> alpaca.**wool**(): this function integrates the sample preparation details with the quantified proteins injected in the MS.
+> alpaca.**wool**(): This function integrates the sample preparation details with the quantified proteins injected in the MS.